 Given the above contexts, the Passover ritual had no place for the words “this is my body.”
 It must have shocked the twelve Jewish disciples when Jesus says the wine is his blood and to drink it, even though it is symbolically–not literally–his blood, and the disciples could see with their own eyes that it was wine.
 It was shocking, for they were not permitted by law to eat blood, let alone to drink it.
 For centuries later, people falsely accused Christians of cannibalism (France p.
 993).

 Streamlining it to its essence, Jesus raised up the Passover to a whole different level.
 He made it his own.
 It now speaks of intimacy and relationship with him (John 15).
-In Luke 22:18, he says it a memorial or remembrance of him.
+In Luke 22:19, he says it a memorial or remembrance of him (see below, Church Traditions, the fourth point, for the Greek phrase).

 The bread: In Luke’s version Jesus said of the bread, “This is my body.”
 In Matthew’s version he said, “Take, eat; this is my body” (26:26).
 In Mark’s version he said, “Take; this is my body” (14:22).
 So do these words permit a miraculous transformation under the appearance of the bread into the literal, glorified body of Jesus?
 Didn’t Jesus say, “This bread is my body”?
 Surely there is something mysterious going on.
 But what exactly?